fleroviux/ReBoy/README.md

 # ReBoy
 A basic Nintendo Game Boy emulator.
+Not particularily accurate or good, just a fun excercise.

 ## Timeline